danlleo/Pizza-Store-with-Admin-Panel/api/readme.md

 ### Patch

-All requires to be logged
+All requires to be logged in
 * `/foods/:id`
 * `/foodtypes/:id`
 * `/orders/:id`

 ### Delete

-All requires to be logged
+All requires to be logged in
 * `/foods/:id`
 * `/foodtypes/:id`
 * `/orders/:id`